-CarbonX™ CFR-PEEK Carbon Fiber Reinforced PEEK 3D Filament
+CarbonX™ CF-PEEK Carbon Fiber Reinforced PEEK 3D Filament

-CarbonX™ CFR-PEEK is one of the premier polymers in FFF/FDM 3D Printing.
+CarbonX™ CF-PEEK is one of the premier polymers in FFF/FDM 3D Printing.
 Made using high-modulus carbon fiber for exceptional stiffness, strength, and dimensional stability.

 PEEK is one of the highest performance thermoplastics ever invented.
 It is used in some of the most demanding applications such as seals, gears, bushings, bearings, and pump & compressor components.
 Industries such as Auto, Aerospace, Defense, Semi-conductor, and Oil/Gas depend on PEEK for applications where failure is not an option.

 Print industrial-grade Carbon Fiber PEEK parts with Gearbox™ HT2 High-Temp 3D Printer.
 Check it out HERE.

 CarbonX™ PEEK Properties Include: